Introduction

 Treatments

 This aetiology is thought to be the most amenable to therapeutic interventions.
 The general consensus of opinion suggests that anosmic patients with allergic rhinitis and/ or nasal polyposis can be successfully treated following administration of systemic corticosteroids and intranasal topical corticosteroids (Cullen and Leopold, 1999; Smith and Seiden, 1991; Deems et al., 1991).
-If neither is thought appropriate for a patient, then surgery may be a carefully considered alternative.
+If neither is thought appropriate for a patient, then surgery may be a carefully considered alternative.a) Systemic corticosteroids

 Systemic corticosteroids are potent anti-inflammatory substances that act by reducing the nasal mucous membrane, allowing the odorant to reach the olfactory neuroepithelium (Ikeda et al., 1994).
 Prednisonet is extremely effective in treating smell disorders and it is often used as a diagnostic tool.
 When writing about his own accounts with anosmia, Dr Karl Wuensch describes the therapy that he has experienced.
 The cause of his anosmia was unclear although he did suffer from nasal polyps and so was prescribed a 10mg dose of prednisone to be taken daily.
 Initially he experienced one episode of recovery and this gradually increased to a full recovery.
 Subsequently this dosage was reduced until, eventually he stopped taking the medication and his anosmia returned.
-Although this treatment did temporarily correct his disorder it was not a permanent solution in his case.
+Although this treatment did temporarily correct his disorder it was not a permanent solution in his case.b) Intranasal topical corticosteroids

 Adverse side effects associated with systemic corticosteroids include a raised blood pressure, therefore it is advisable to only take a short course of medication (Cullen and Leopold, 1999; Mott and Leopold, 1991; Smith and Seiden, 1991).
 Intranasal topical corticosteroids are a reasonable alternative.
 In the US these include beclomethasone dipropionate, flunisolide and dexamethasone sodium phosphate.
 They are believed to be more potent than systemic administrations, which rapidly metabolise into inactive or much less active metabolites.
-Local side effects are usually mild, for example mucosal dryness and sneezing (Whittet et al., 1991).
+Local side effects are usually mild, for example mucosal dryness and sneezing (Whittet et al., 1991).Golding-Wood et al., (1996) carried out a study involving fifteen patients who suffered from hyposmia with perennial rhinitis (often a neglected symptom).
+Each patient was asked to take three drops of betamethasone sodium phosphate daily, for six weeks and were evaluated using a UPSIT test before and after treatment.
+The results showed that all of the patients improved their test scores after treatment and therefore suggesting that topical steroid therapy is affective for treating seasonal perennial rhinitis and nasal polyps.

 Nasal sprays have proven to be an effective method of treatment.
 The distribution of the spray is enhanced when taken in the 'head down forward' (HDF) or 'Moffat's position.
 It is believed to encourage maximum exposure of the drug to the nasal and paranasal sinus mucosa.
 However, why it is not effective to all, remains unclear (Chalton et al., 1985).